circleci/circleci-docs/jekyll/_cci2/custom-images.md

 order: 30
 ---

-This document describes how to create and use customer Docker images with CircleCI in the following sections:
+This document describes how to create and use custom Docker images with CircleCI in the following sections:

 * TOC
 {:toc}